-- 11.1 The directors may establish classes of membership with different rights and obligations and must record the rights and obligations in the register of members. - 11.2 The directors may not directly or indirectly alter the rights or obligations attached to a class of membership other than in accordance with article 11.3. - 11.3 The rights attached to a class of membership may only be varied if: - 11.3.1 three-quarters of the members of that class consent in writing to the variation; or - 11.3.2 a special resolution is passed at a general meeting of the members. - 11.4 The provisions in the articles about general meetings must apply to any meeting relating to the variation of the rights of any class of members. - 11.5 There shall at the date of adoption of these articles be the following classes of membership: - 11.5.1 Affiliated Clubs any netball club with no fewer than seven participants, composed solely of amateurs who also pay individual affiliation to the charity, with a constitution and bank account in the name of the club, may be affiliated by the charity on such terms and conditions as may be approved by the directors from time to time; - 11.5.2 Affiliated Schools, Colleges and Universities any school, college, university or similar body which fields teams composed solely of amateurs may be affiliated to the charity on such terms and conditions as may be approved by the directors from time to time; - 11.5.3 Affiliated Members any person who supports the game and development of the game of netball in Northern Ireland may be affiliated to the charity on such terms and conditions as may be approved by the directors from time to time.
-Membership categories shall be defined within the membership system and will include but are not limited to; players, coaches, officials, supporters, associates, honorary members.
-Affiliated members are not entitled to an individual vote at the general meeting of the charity and are not entitled to receive notice of general meetings of the charity.
+- 11.1 The directors may establish classes of membership with different rights and obligations and must record the rights and obligations in the register of members. - 11.2 The directors may not directly or indirectly alter the rights or obligations attached to a class of membership other than in accordance with article 11.3. - 11.3 The rights attached to a class of membership may only be varied if: - 11.3.1 three-quarters of the members of that class consent in writing to the variation; or - 11.3.2 a special resolution is passed at a general meeting of the members. - 11.4 The provisions in the articles about general meetings must apply to any meeting relating to the variation of the rights of any class of members. - 11.5 There shall at the date of adoption of these articles be the following classes of membership: - 11.5.1 Affiliated Clubs any netball club with no fewer than seven participants, composed solely of amateurs who also pay individual affiliation to the charity, with a constitution and bank account in the name of the club, may be affiliated by the charity on such terms and conditions as may be approved by the directors from time to time; - 11.5.2 Affiliated Schools, Colleges and Universities any school, college, university or similar body which fields teams composed solely of amateurs may be affiliated to the charity on such terms and conditions as may be approved by the directors from time to time: - 11.5.3 Affiliated Participants any person who plays netball and who is a member of an Affiliated Club may be affiliated by the charity on such terms and conditions as may be approved by the directors from time to time.
+An Affiliated Participant is not entitled to an individual vote at a general meeting of the charity, will not be shown on the register of members of the charity and is not entitled to receive notice of general meetings of the charity;